Xeon D: Generations

-Broadwell Based
+Broadwell

+All Xeon D Broadwell models were designed for the SoC Server market segment, with the FCBGA1667 interface.
+They are equipped with dual-channel DDR4, up to 128GB with ECC support.

-Skylake Based
+Skylake

 The Skylake (D-2100) Xeon D products were released in February 2018.
 Updates included an increased maximum number of cores, the Skylake microarchitecture, AVX-512 acceleration, and cryptographic acceleration.
 The second generation also offered increased clock speeds, resulting in greater performance, though the maximum thermal design power also increased.
 However, the level of AVX-512 support is unclear by product, with higher end products having greater performance than the listed specifications.

-Hewitt Lake Based
+Hewitt Lake based

 Intel announced a second generation of Xeon D products to succeed the Broadwell (D-1500) series, Codenamed Hewitt Lake in February 2019.

-Ice Lake Based
+Ice Lake-D

 Intel announced the next generation of Xeon D, codenamed Ice Lake-D in April 2021.
 Intel official launched the Xeon D D-2700 series and D-1700 series CPUs at MWC 2022.
+Xeon D D-2800 series and D-1800 series were announced on Dec 14, 2023.